mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Corporation, which itself manages all resources and economics on a practical level.

-The capital city of Emptor sits at the downport of Shushaka’s Class A starport.
+The capital city of Emptor sits at the downport of Shushaka's Class A starport.
 It is an efficient and highly trafficked shipping and service center, transporting goods across the entire sector.
 Supporting this vast demand for goods, its cities are bleak landscapes of cavernous